cnchunter/destroytheworld/README.md

 # destroytheworld
-I want to build an app that effectively destroys the worldT
+I want to build an app that effectively destroys the world

 ### This is a Heading!!!